-SaskCentral uses three metrics to monitor liquidity risk: the SaskCentral stand-alone Liquidity Coverage Ratio (LCR); CUDGC's LCR; and a liquidity score.
+SaskCentral uses two metrics to monitor liquidity risk: the SaskCentral stand-alone Liquidity Coverage Ratio (LCR) and CUDGC's LCR.
 The stand-alone LCR is modeled after the Standards of Sound Business Practice - Liquidity Adequacy Requirements (SSBP-LAR) published by CUDGC.
 This guideline does not apply to SaskCentral; however, SaskCentral has incorporated the LAR principles in the LCR.
 CUDGC's LCR is based on the balance sheet of all Saskatchewan credit unions and includes their statutory liquidity deposit investments.
-The liquidity score is an internal rating system calculated on SaskCentral's investment portfolio.
 All measures are used to assess SaskCentral's liquidity position and all policy requirements have been met in 2021.
 Refer to note 4 of the separate financial statements for further information.